hozuki/StarlightDirector/README.md

 - [Nightly Build](https://ci.appveyor.com/api/projects/hozuki/starlightdirector/artifacts/sd-latest.zip)
 - [Releases](https://github.com/hozuki/StarlightDirector/releases)

+For those who want to view or play the beatmaps:

+- viewing: use [bmconv](https://github.com/OpenCGSS/bmconv/releases) to convert the beatmap to [Deleste](https://twitter.com/blueapple25130/status/859560616368812032) TXT format, then view in Deleste.
+- playing: build the beatmap (BDB) and music (ACB, via [DereTore](https://github.com/OpenCGSS/DereTore)), then use IdolProxy to play it in real game.

 ## What is this?

 The next generation of Starlight Director from [DereTore](https://github.com/OpenCGSS/DereTore).
 Starlight Director is the unofficial beatmap